Object Spectrum

 and the constant reduced brightness spectrum

-When integrated over a wavelength interval centred on and of
+When integrated over a wavelength interval centred on $\lambda_0$ and of width $\Delta\lambda$

 these two spectra yield2